Debiased Inference on Heterogeneous Quantile Treatment Effects with Regression Rank-Scores: Introduction

 where $Q_1(\tau;z)$ ($Q_0(\tau;z)$) is the conditional quantile curve of the potential outcome of the treated group (the control group) evaluated at a quantile level $\tau \in (0,1)$ and covariate $z \in \mathbb{R}^p$.

-The HQTE is a versatile quantity to model treatment effect heterogeneity because the HQTE curve provides information about the treatment effect at every quantile level.
-It therefore affords a more nuanced analysis of treatment effects than the average treatment effect, which only provides information about the mean of the outcome variable.
-For example, in the canonical study of infant birth weights, literature documents that maternal hypertension is a risk factor for lower birth weight and that the effect of hypertension on birth weight is greater on the left tail of the birth weight distribution \citep{bowers2011birth,mhanna2015weight}.
-In this case, a statistical procedure aimed at detecting treatment effects at the lower quantiles of the birth weight distribution is more useful than a statistical procedure designed to estimate the average treatment effect.
-As another example, when the outcome variable has a skewed distribution (such as survival times), the HQTE curve is a more informative quantity than the classical average treatment effect. \cite{wang2018quantile} show that mean-optimal treatment regimes that maximize the average treatment effect can be harmful to individuals who differ significantly from the typical individual in the sample.
-In such a case, a more adaptive quantile-optimal treatment regime based on the HQTE is preferred.
+The HQTE curve provides information about the treatment effect at every quantile level.
+Unlike the average treatment effect, which only gives the mean effect of a treatment, the HQTE curve offers a more nuanced analysis by examining the treatment effects at different points in the distribution.
+For instance, the bio-medical literature documents that maternal hypertension is a risk factor for low infant birth weight and this effect is more pronounced in the lower quantiles of the birth weight distribution~\citep{bowers2011birth,mhanna2015weight}.
+By utilizing a statistical procedure that focuses on detecting treatment effects at the lower quantiles, researchers can gain more useful insights than relying solely on estimating the average treatment effect.
+Another scenario where the HQTE curve proves beneficial is when the outcome variable exhibits a skewed distribution, such as survival times.~\cite{wang2018quantile} demonstrate that treatment regimes aimed at maximizing the average treatment effect, or the mean-optimal treatment regimes, may not be optimal for individuals who significantly differ from the typical sample population.
+In such cases, an adaptive quantile-optimal treatment regime based on the HQTE becomes preferable as it considers the effects across different quantiles and can be tailored to individuals' unique characteristics.